The real attitude towards GDPR shouldn’t be one of fear. It should be one of optimism

 Having the right processes in place means that you can convert prospects more effectively.
 You might hope an email is enough, but it’s easily lost in a busy inbox, even to customers who want to act on it.

 Data control for customers combined with intelligence behind the scenes can mean huge improvements in conversions.
-That means more people registering, more registered users making deposits and staying for longer, for a higher lifetime value.
+That means more people registering, more registered users making deposits and staying for longer, for higher lifetime value.

 And that could all mean a huge boost to profits.